Skip to main content

 How can you tell how many people have seen the StoryWalk® ?

-We place a guest book at the end of the StoryWalk® and ask readers to tell us the date, number in party, and any comments or suggestions that they have for the project.
+You can place a guest book at the end of the StoryWalk® and ask readers to tell us the date, number in party, and any comments or suggestions that they have for the project.

 We have placed a loose-leaf binder in a weatherproof box along with pencils (pens freeze and won’t write on damp paper).
 The boxes are ones developed for real estate information with lids that can be mounted or attached to stakes.